scutee418/Chalearn2021code/README.md

 ```

-- We provide these five inference score with slowonly model in folder "inference_testphase" for model fusion later
+- We provide these five inference score with slowonly model in folder "inference_testphase" for final model fusion

 ### For TSM
 #### **Step 1: Download the model for TSM**
-- cd to root path of our temproal-shift-module and download the model for TSM : [link](待填)
+- cd to root path of our temproal-shift-module and download the model for TSM : [Not yet](待填)
 ```
 temproal-shift-module
    |——checkpoints